sachin-pal89/MilkChain/README.md

 3. Now, start a local Ethereum blockchain network on your system using Ganache.
 Ganache provides you with 10 testing accounts each with 100 ETH.

-4. Obtain Infura API Key and API Secret for IPFS from [Infura Dashboard](https://infura.io/), and create a dedicated gateway for your project.
+4. Obtain Pinata API Key, JWT Key and API Secret for IPFS from [Pinata Dashboard](https://www.pinata.cloud/), and create a dedicated gateway for your project.
 Set the environment variables in `client/.env` file.

 5. Then, copy the following commands to deploy the smart contracts to the local Ethereum blockchain and start the React app: